 An extremely hardy small tree for difficult wet sites; no particularly striking ornamental features, but generally a neat, clean choice for landscape purposes

-Mountain Alder has forest green foliage throughout the season.
+Mountain Alder has forest green deciduous foliage on a tree with an upright spreading habit of growth.
 The oval leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Mountain Alder is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Mountain Alder is recommended for the following landscape applications;

 Mountain Alder will grow to be about 20 feet tall at maturity, with a spread of 15 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 60 years or more.